 Jesuit school educators include techniques for reflection within their units of study in order to challenge students to serve others (Korth, 1993).
 According to one theology professor, Jesuit educators focus instructional activities on experiential learning to engender the cycle of experience leading to reflection and further action.
 This is based on the dynamics of Saint Ignatius’ Spiritual Exercises from which Ignatian pedagogy is derived.

 The principles of Ignatian pedagogy include context, experience, reflection, action, and evaluation (Korth, 1993).
 Further action and service to others are for the greater glory of God.
 Magis means doing more for God’s Kingdom (Ad majorem Dei gloriam).
-The Magis ID Model is an alternative to existing ones in that it embeds the following Ignatian pedagogical layers into the systematic design of instruction to develop learners into caring leaders by addressing the whole person:
+The Magis ID Model is an alternative to existing ones in that it embeds the following Ignatian pedagogical layers into the systematic design of instruction to develop learners into caring leaders by addressing the whole person: (Rogers, 2019)

 Online Community of Inquiry

 Bernard et al. (2009) conducted a meta-analysis of 74 online course interactions and found substantive research outcomes indicating the positive effect on learning when online educators build these types of interactions into their courses: student-student, student-teacher, and student-content.
-These interaction treatments (ITs) were defined as the environments and not the actual behaviors that occur within them.
+These interaction treatments were defined as the environments and not the actual behaviors that occur within them.
 Through ID processes, one can design and develop these types of environments for distance education.

 Designing Optimal Learning Experiences for the Whole Person